 2 – Organize your keywords by theme

-- Organizing your keywords into well-defined groupings often makes it easier for you to manage and maintain your account.
+- Organizing your keywords for Google Ads into well-defined groupings often makes it easier for you to manage and maintain your account.
 This may correspond to the customer’s journey, for example, grouping upper funnel versus lower funnel keywords.
 You may group keywords by performance targets, such as cost per acquisition, margin, or profitability.
 Alternatively, you may want to group keywords by business structure, such as product line, brand, or geography.

 - Example: If you own a shoe store, you might create two ad groups: one for running shoes and one for evening shoes.
 Your ad group for running shoes could include ads with keywords like “running shoes” and “running sneakers”.
 Your ad group for evening shoes could include keywords like “evening shoes” and “dress shoes”.
 This way, potential customers could see your ad about evening shoes when they search for “evening shoes” — not when they search for “running shoes”.